4.2.4 Time limit on applications for AAT review

 Applications for an AAT second review must be lodged with the AAT within 28 days from the date the applicant received the AAT first review decision (AAT Act section 29(2) to (3)).

-The AAT can grant an extension of time for a person to make an application for second review (AAT Act sections 29(7)-(10)).
+The AAT can grant an extension of time for a person to make an application for second review (AAT Act sections 29(7) to (10)).
 Before determining an application for an extension of time, the AAT may give notice to, or require the applicant to give notice to, any party the AAT considers may be affected by the application.

-Where an affected party gives notice that he or she wishes to oppose the application for an extension of time, the AAT will give the applicant and opposing party an opportunity to present their respective cases at a hearing before making a decision on the application for extension (AAT Act sections 29(7)-(10), section 29AC).
+Where an affected party gives notice that he or she wishes to oppose the application for an extension of time, the AAT will give the applicant and opposing party an opportunity to present their respective cases at a hearing before making a decision on the application for extension (AAT Act sections 29(7) to (10), section 29AC).
 The AAT is not required to notify other parties in relation to an application for an extension of time for a first review unless the AAT or a court decides the extension application is to be granted (CSRC Act section 93(1)).

 For more information see the AAT website.